Common Exercise Mistakes: The Clamshell Exercise For Weak Hip Muscles

 - If you notice that you're rolling backwards, or you don't feel your hip muscles working, chances are you're lifting your knee too high.
 Roll more forward and only lift your knee a little bit.
 Remember, it is more important that you feel your hip muscles contract when doing the clamshell exercise than it is how high you can lift your knee.

-Use the tips above to help you do the clamshell exercise for weak hip muscles properly.
+Hopefully these tips help you do the clamshell exercise for weak hip muscles properly.

-If you like these tips, or you want to find out if there are other common exercises that you're doing wrong, give us at call at 314-941-3970 or email me at email@example.com and we can help you learn how to do your exercises properly so that they're helping to do what they're actually intended to do.
+If you'd like to find out if there are other common exercises that you're doing wrong, give us at call at 314-941-3970 or email me at firstname.lastname@example.org and we can help you learn how to do your exercises properly so that they're helping to do what they're actually intended to do.

 Want More Useful Tips on How To Relieve Back Pain or Knee Pain?

 Choose one of the options below for the quickest relief...